the-lords-of-the-roombas/laser-tag/report/project1.rst

 The hardware used to implement the data transmission rotation was the joystick and two led lights.
 An up press on the joystick would result in the rotation of the data codes in a forward direction.
 A down press would rotate through the codes in reverse.
-The two led lights were setup side by side, to display, in binary, which data the system would emit on a joystick press.
+The two led lights were setup side by side to display, in binary, which data the system would emit on a joystick press.
 No leds being lit would refer to a binary code of 0 which we would associate with the letter 'A'.
 A binary code of 1 would refer to 'B', 2 to 'C', and 3 to 'D'.